malleum-inc/canari3/README.md

         return response + Phrase("Hello " + request.entity.value)
 ```

+## Canari Docker

+You can now dockerize your remote transform packages using `canari dockerize-package`.
+This will create a Docker
+container that runs Canari Plume fully configured with your remote transforms.
+You can easily distribute this container
+to your Docker swarm.
+Check out the documentation on Docker [website](http://docker.com) for more information on how
+containers work.

 ## Bug Reports & Questions
 Please use the issues page to log any bugs or questions regarding the Canari Framework.